sudokyle/DDSA/CONTRIBUTING.md

 ### Get Repo Setup

 #### With [Github CLI](https://cli.github.com/)
-First make sure you are signed into github cli
+First make sure you are signed in to github cli
 (I will show the options I usually use to auth be feel free to auth however you prefer)
 ```bash
 gh auth login